 The American speciality: Burger and Lobster

-With a menu limited to just three main courses — a grilled or steamed lobster, a lobster roll or a burger — Burger and Lobster certainly brings the best of New-England-style rolls to London.
-With a rich sauce soaking the big lobster chunks in a fried brioche bun, the sandwich comes with a side of fries and salad and makes for a filling meal; perfect for both fish and meat-lovers.
+With a menu limited to just three main courses — a grilled or steamed lobster, a burger or a lobster roll — Burger and Lobster brings the best of New England to London.
+Those lobster rolls are the real deal.
+Big lobster chunks, smothered in rich sauce being soaked up by the fried brioche bun, it's the best of both worlds.
+Perfect for both fish and meat lovers.

 Burger and Lobster has various restaurants all over London including Oxford Circus, Bond Street, Knightsbridge, Leicester Square, Mayfair, Soho, West India Quay and City of London.

 The American brasserie: Jackson & Rye